-Benaroya Research Institute is committed to educating and mentoring the next generation of scientists and encouraging young people to enter the field.
+Benaroya Research Institute is committed to educating and mentoring the next generation and encouraging young people to enter the field of science.
 BRI provides undergraduate internships, mentors graduate students and engages postdoctoral trainees from all over the world.

 BRI offers college undergraduates the chance to expand their learning experiences beyond the traditional classroom through its Summer Internship Program.
 The 8-week internship offers top-achieving and highly motivated science students the opportunity to work and learn under the mentorship of BRI's nationally renowned researchers.